filipporocco/student-exam-management-c/StudentExamManager/README.md

 ---

-## ?
-How to Run
+## ▶ How to Run

 1. Clone the repository:
 git clone <repository-url>

-2. Open the project in Visual Studio
+2. Open the solution in Visual Studio

+3. (Optional) Add your own text files (containig exams and students) inside the project folder:
+/StudentExamSystem/

-3. Build and run
+4. Build and run

 ---

-## ??
-Student Sorting Criteria
+## 📊 Student Sorting Criteria

 Students are sorted by:

 1. Average grade (descending)
-2. CFU (descending)
+2. Total University Training Credits (descending)
 3. Last name (alphabetical)
 4. First name (alphabetical)